rohansinha16/AllyshipHack2020/README.md

-Code is pretty rough, but it works, will clean it up later.
+Code is pretty rough, but it works, will clean it up later and add more documentation.